Teaching Students to Ask Their Own Questions

 - Analyze examples of effective use of the QFT in classrooms around the country

-- Prepare to integrate the QFT into their teaching practices
+- Prepare to integrate the teaching of questioning skills into your practice

 The seminar builds upon the ideas and practices outlined in Make Just One Change: Teach Students to Ask Their Own Questions, Cambridge, MA: Harvard Education Press and materials available on the Right Question Educator Network.